 Know the Audience

 This is one of the most important aspects of the art-related business.
 You need to understand who will be interacting with the space.
 According to that audience, which artworks will work best to tell the story of your exhibition?

 Work with the gallery staff to start a conversation about the people of that location.

 Imagine the space in your mind and how viewers will walk through it.
 Know the parameters of your space, get floor plans, take pictures, and start mapping out a layout.
 Are you going to start with an anchor piece?
 Would you rather start with a combination of more subtle pieces?

 16albermarle is a new project space in inner-city Sydney showcasing contemporary art from Southeast Asia.
 In conversations with the art adviser John Cruthers, he describes how ArtPlacer, an art staging app helps him in the process of arranging the work.

 “We chose ArtPlacer to plan our exhibitions because of its range of features, flexibility and ease of use.
 We have enjoyed using it to date and look forward to trying it with more complex installations over the next months.”

 – John Cruthers

-ArtPlacer is a powerful tool that allows users to instantly hang artworks in rooms with perspective and in its exact scale.
-You can combine artworks on walls and see how they will look like at the gallery.
+ArtPlacer is a powerful tool that allows users to instantly hang artworks in rooms with perspective and in their exact scale.
+You can combine artworks on walls and see what they will look like at the gallery.